SwiftERM Hyper-personalisation for ecommerce email marketing

 How to build your database of customers

-How to build your database of customers.
 We’ve noticed across our customers, that the average email marketing database increases by about 22.5% every year.
 Most retailers are getting switched on the techniques for growing their database, and here are a few of the principals typically employed.

-Included in this increase are people that change their email addresses, unsubscribe, simply add you to spam or stop using the only address you have for them altogether.
+Included in this increase are people who change their email addresses, unsubscribe, simply add you to spam or stop using the only address you have for them altogether.
 We can help you address these negatives and get that number going in the right direction.
 The key is getting permission to keep and use their email address.

 How to build your database of customers